Combined Cadet Force

-Bournemouth School CCF runs after school each Thursday and has over 200 members, accepts recruits from Bournemouth School for Girls and has three sections, Army, Navy and RAF.
+Bournemouth School CCF runs after school each Thursday and has over 300 members, recruited from our school and Bournemouth School for Girls.
+Our CCF has three sections: Army, Navy and RAF.
 It is a purely voluntary and highly popular activity; students are able to join their chosen section after Remembrance Sunday in Year 9.

 September - December